-This annual report consists of several parts including management's discussion and analysis (this section), the basic financial statements and supplementary information.
-These parts are organized so the reader can understand the Lowndes County Board of Education as a financial whole, or as an entire operating entity.
+This annual report consists of three parts; management's discussion and analysis (this section), the basic financial statements and required supplementary information.
 The basic financial statements include two levels of statements that present different views of the School District.
 These include the government-wide and fund financial statements.

 The government-wide financial statements include the Statement of Net Position and Statement of Activities.
-These statements provide information about the activities of the whole School District, presenting both short-term and long-term information about the School District's overall financial status.
+These statements provide information about the activities of the whole School District, presenting both short-term and long-term information about the overall financial status.